Brucknem/GuidedResearch/report/README.md

+# Final report

+For the grading of my work I have to submit a small report.

+I use the CVPR template as it is nicely structured and enables me to submit it as a paper later on.

+---

 # CVPR Template

 This is a new Latex template for IEEE CVPR submission, rebuttal, and final version.
 The last version of CVPR latex template has been developed by Paolo.Ienne@di.epfl.ch and awf@acm.org about 15 years ago.
 The previous version suffer from several issues: